Pope County, Arkansas: Civil War

-The civil war's primary principles—for the South, independence and preservation of slavery, and for the North, restoration of the Union—soon lost their relevance in thinly settled Pope County.
+The Civil War's primary principles—for the South, independence and the preservation of slavery, and for the North, the restoration of the Union—soon lost their relevance in the thinly settled Pope County.
 As in much of the region, the already hard lives of much of the population were disrupted by wartime loyalties separating unionists from rebels.
 For many, the struggle turned into a no-holds-barred conflict of killing and driving out opponents in the interest of ensuring the survival of families and allies.
 Of those who were able to, many fled to safer places.
 Most able-bodied men were away from home on one side or the other.
 Many of those left behind—women, old men, and children—fell prey to bands of guerrillas aligned to the Confederacy—called bushwhackers by Union sympathizers—or the Union—called jayhawkers by southerners.
 Some belonged to neither side, attacking both sides and committing murder and arson and "pilfering and robbing of clothes, rustling cattle, emptying corn bins, taking whatever they wanted".
 Others actively supported one side or the other, such as William Stout's cooperation with the federals, though it probably led to his assassination in 1865.

 With Federal troops stationed at Lewisburg—on the river south of present-day Morrilton—and Clarksville in 1864, foraging parties seeking supplies ranged into Pope County.
-Many families remaining in the county suffered incursions by the military and guerilla bands.
+Many families remaining in the county suffered incursions by the military and guerrilla bands.

-Following the civil war, Pope County remained sparsely settled, with a census population in 1870 of only 503 more people than had been recorded before the war.
+Following the Civil War, Pope County remained sparsely settled, with only 503 more people in the 1870 census than in 1860.
 Many of the people who had fled the upheaval and uncertainties of the war years never returned and, of course, many former residents had not survived the conflict.
-The Little Rock and Fort Smith Railroad had been postponed by the conflict with the first rails not laid until 1869.
+The Little Rock and Fort Smith Railroad had been postponed by the conflict, with the first rails not laid until 1869.